 Group E: logic.

-Students are required to take two courses from each of groups A, B, C, and D, and one course from group E. In group D, one course must be chosen from ancient or medieval philosophy and one from modern philosophy.
-The distribution areas towards which a given course counts will be determined by the faculty member in consultation with the Executive Officer.
+Students are required to take two courses from each of groups A, B, C, and D, and one course from group E. The distribution areas towards which a given course counts will be determined by the faculty member in consultation with the Executive Officer.
 No course shall count towards more than two distribution areas.
 A student may count a course towards at most one area.
-A student must achieve a grade of at least B+ for a course to count toward satisfying a distribution requirement.
+A student must achieve a grade of at least B for a course to count toward satisfying a distribution requirement.
 For ways of completing the logic requirement see here.